mszulc913/dvae-pytorch/README.md

 pip install ".[dev]"
 ```

-**Note**: If you want to use your GPU, make sure you have a compatible
+**Note**: If you want to use a GPU/TPU acceleration, make sure you have a compatible
 version of CUDA installed on your system.

 ## Run